dansand/Python/part1/conditions.md

 The `while` statement allows you to repeatedly execute a block of statements as long as a condition is true.
 A while statement is an example of what is called a looping statement.
 A while statement can have an optional else clause.

 We begin by looking at one of the simplest dynamic programming algorithms, generating a fibonacci sequence.
-While there are many ways to generate this sequence, the underlying dynamic programming algorithm acts as a nice base for introducing the central data structures in PyDecode.

 ```
 at least one test is true